Suguru Kamoshida: Appearances

 Suguru Kamoshida appeared in Persona 5, as well as its re-release, Persona 5 Royal, as its first antagonist.
 He is a former Olympian and current high school volleyball coach whose reputation allows him to abuse students with impunity.
 Before the events of the game, he goads Ryuji Sakamoto into acting in such a way that Kamoshida could assault him and claim self-defense, breaking his leg, so that he could get the track team Ryuji was on disbanded.
 He accomplishes this by spreading rumors and leaking people's details, namely Ryuji's family history.
 He also has a history of sexually harassing female students, including Ann Takamaki, protected by the school due to his status.
-He comes to dislike the protagonist, Joker, and isolates him from the rest of the student body by spreading word of his criminal record.
+He comes to dislike the protagonist, Joker, and preemptively isolates him from the rest of the student body by spreading word of his criminal record, undermining the principal's plan to rehabilitate this "troubled student" as a PR stunt.
 Joker and Ryuji accidentally venture into something called the Metaverse, another world created from the will and manifestations of people in their world.
 In this world, a castle is discovered, occupied by someone they are later told by a talking cat named Morgana is a Shadow version of Kamoshida; the castle is his Palace, representing his quasi-dictatorial control of the school.
 Joker, Ryuji, Morgana, and Ann eventually team up to take him down after he punishes Ann for rebutting his advances by driving Ann's friend Shiho Suzui to suicide and decides to engineer Joker's and Ryuji's expulsion for confronting him.
 They eventually defeat his Shadow self by stealing his Treasure, causing his real self to become guilty and admit his crimes, upon which he is arrested and loses his job.
 Kamoshida's confession leads to a public relations disaster that haunts Shujin Academy for the rest of the game due to Principal Kobayakawa's refusal to protect the student body from him.
 Shadow Kamoshida is later encountered in the final area of the game, Mementos Depths, where he is located in a prison alongside the other antagonists of the game.
 It is revealed that they, along with all other people, originally had their Shadows in this prison, and that most of the Palace Rulers, including Kamoshida, became apathetic husks rather than genuinely reforming.